 I’d like to propose that we begin to seriously and with full attention, as though our very lives and the future life of our planet depended on it, begin to bring our focus to connecting with, nurturing, developing, listening to and responding to the world from our wild hearts.
 I want us to empathize, to care deeply, no matter what the price or the pain, and promote the opening of this wild heart consciousness within.

 Doing so will help us to develop our higher senses and faculties and lead to the realization of our truest human/divine nature.
 At this critical point in time, the world requires and deserves nothing less of us than this.

 Following this Way of the Wild Heart will deeply enhance our experience within our families, communities and the world at large.
 It will bring the fruit of new inspiration, strength and courage to the immensely important work of defending our wild places, our beloved planet and all the local and diverse inhabitants with whom we share our home.

 I am thinking now not only of the plants, animals and places, the so called biosphere that we love but also peoples, cultures and traditions, or the ethnosphere.
 For indigenous lands, peoples, languages and cultures are every bit as threatened in today’s world, and as valuable and indispensable, as the many plants, animals and places we now list and defend as endangered.

-So today, with you as my witness, I declare a new tradition for our present era, one I hope you will join together with me to help spread, nurture and promote: The Way of the Wild Heart.
+So today, I want to celebrate and call your attention to the timeliness of this new branch on the mighty tree of the Wise Woman Tradition.
+A new branch and a new tradition for our present era, one I hope you will join together with me to help spread, nurture and promote: The Way of the Wild Heart.
 May it serve us, our earth and all future generations well.

 copyright 2010 Gail Faith Edwards